shengchen-liu/segway_v3_robot/README.md

   * Atleast 1 USB 3.0 port
     * Only if using PGR Flea3 USB3 camera
   * Some sort of graphics for setup
+  * Wireless router (preferably AC Dual-Band)
+    * We provide the WRT-AC1900 with our integrated systems
 * **Components for Setup**
   * Monitor
   * Keyboard (and mouse probably)